pani3610/obs-parody-ticker/issues.md

     + [x] Rectify abs_path to handle all situations.
         + If folder doesn't exist, create folders recursively.
         + Identify if provided string is absolute path or relative path.
++ [ ] The GUI window becomes inactive when the feed waits for event.
+No option can be selected on the GUI window.
++ [ ] Add default settings for the GUI to reset to.